64nYm3d3/CheatSheet/EDC.md

 https://www.amazon.com/dp/B071RQ9NHK?tag=redteamsecure-20

-More lock picks than you need.
+"More lock picks than you need.
 We use 4 or 5 on a consistent basis for the past 8 years.
-But this will get you everything you need.
+But this will get you everything you need." ~ Red Team Security, in case you're wondering what those main picks likely are.

 Main Picks:

 Short hook pick

 Deep reach curve pick

 Offset diamond (DeForrest) pick

 Half-diamond pick

 Hollow half-diamond pick

 Multi-hump wave jiggler (a.k.a.
 Faux-Gota) pick

 ## Software